freenet/freenet-core/docs/src/architecture/transport.md

-# Freenet Transport Protocol (FTP)
+# Freenet Transport Protocol (FrTP)

 ## Introduction

-The Freenet Transport Protocol (FTP) is a UDP-based system designed to ensure reliable and encrypted message transmission.
+The Freenet Transport Protocol (FrTP) is a UDP-based system designed to ensure reliable and encrypted message transmission.
 This document outlines the key elements of FTP, including connection establishment, message handling, and rate limiting.

+## Overview

+* **Firewall Traversal**: FrTP allows peers behind firewalls to establish direct connections.
+* **Security**: All messages are encrypted using AES128GCM, with RSA public key exchange for connection establishment, should effectively thwart man-in-the-middle attacks.
+* **Streaming**: Large messages can be streamed, meaning that a peer can start forwarding data before the entire message is received.
+* **Covert**: FrTP can run on any UDP port and FrTP packets look like random data, although more sophisticated analysis of packet timing and size could be used to identify FrTP traffic.
+* **Efficient**: FrTP is designed to minimize bandwidth usage, with rate limiting and message batching.

 ## Connection Establishment